Magnetic storms - how to heal and stop feeling them.

 Magnetic storms and their impact on human health remain a subject of debate and research.
 Although there is currently no definitive evidence that magnetic storms can significantly affect health, this phenomenon continues to arouse interest among both scientists and people who are confident in their weather dependence.

-And despite the significant difference in the strength of the magnetic field, for example, between a powerful that was just recently and magnetic resonance imaging (MRI), which is used in medical diagnostics, many people believe that magnetic storms affect their well-being.
+And despite the significant difference in the strength of the magnetic field, for example, between a powerful magnetic storm that was just recently and magnetic resonance imaging (MRI), which is used in medical diagnostics, many people believe that magnetic storms affect their well-being.

 Possible symptoms often include headaches, general weakness, and even exacerbations of chronic diseases.